RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 `n` is the number of devices.

 RR (Route Reflector) can propagate iBGP routes to peers, hence a full mesh of iBGP peers is not necessary.
-With network scaling-up, adding new peers will require only peering (SONIC Switches or L2 servers) with 2x Route-Reflectors.
+With network scaling-up, adding new peers will require only peering (SONiC Switches or L2 servers) with 2 x route reflectors.
 Both RR act as active ones (active-active solution) to provide redundancy along with multipath routes.
-Please be aware: Route-Reflectors are not routers per se!
+Please be aware: route reflectors are not routers per se!
 They are only “reflecting” NLRIs(prefixes+attributes) to the connected clients - IP traffic is not forwarded nor passed by them directly.
 We use [FRR demons](https://frrouting.org/) to implement RRs:

-### Peering route-reflectors between each other
+### Peering route reflectors between each other

 <details>
 <summary>